 3. Enrollment in internship is done through the Department Chair.

-- The Internship Director will submit the student's approved application, a description of the arranged internship, and the internship supervisor's name to the Department Chair no later than the end of the Add period for each term.
+- The Internship Director will submit the student's name for registration no later than the end of the Add period for each term.
 If the student needs the internship in order to be a full-time student and is receiving financial aid, enrollment must be completed before the beginning of the term.
 Enrollment in a back-up course is strongly recommended!

 Requirements of the Internship

 1. The intern is expected to spend a minimum of 120 hours working at the placement site.
-The hours should be spread over at least 10 weeks.
+During the regular semester, the hours should be spread over at least 10 weeks.

-2. A contract listing learning goals and expected duties must be developed and signed by all parties within the first week of the internship.
+2. Learning Agreements listing learning goals and expected duties must be developed and signed by the student and the supervisor(s) within the first week of the internship.

-6. Students are required to present a poster at the Showcase of Service-Learning and Internship Experiences.
+6. Students are required to present a poster at the Psychology Department Poster Session.
 You should be able to answer these questions:

 - Can you describe in one sentence what you did?